Project Status: Completed | 1990, 2002

 Where found: Formerly ranged in the Rio Sao Franscisco Valley, in N Bahia, Brazil.

 History: The Spix’s Macaw (Cyanopsitta spixii) was originally found in a very small section of the Rio Sao Franscisco Valley in N Bahia, Brazil.
 The species was discovered by Johann Baptiste von Spix a century and a half ago, and found again in 1985-86 in the same area.
 By 1987 and 1988 just three birds remained and these were caught by trappers.
 In July 1990 a single male was discovered in the area, and it was paired with a female Blue-winged Macaw (Primolius maracana).
 A female Spix’s was released from captivity in 1995 and initially paired with the male, then disappeared from the area after seven weeks, possibly due to accidental collision with a power-line (Caparroz et al. 2001).
 As of January 2000 the male Spix’s was paired with the Blue-winged Macaw, with no more sightings of the two after that year (Y. de Melo Barros in litt.
 1999, 2000).
 An official committee for the recovery of Spix's Macaw has collapsed.
 The government organization IBAMA (Brazilian Institute of Environment and Renewable Resources) established the Brazilian government's Permanent Committee for the Recovery of the Spix's Macaw.
 Official holders of Spix’s cooperate in a breeding program.
-As of 2012 the official captive population totals 80 individuals, with a possible thirteen more in private hands.
+As of 2012 the official captive population totals 80 individuals, with a possible 17 more in private hands.
+There are occasional local reports of wild birds, including from Serra da Capivara National Park, and a bird filmed near Curaçá in Jun 2016.

 - Ongoing destruction of the species’ preferred gallery woodland habitat